- Search The Registry

 *Harvey Johnson was born on this date in 1843.
 He was a Black minister and theologian.

 From in Fauquier County, Virginia, he was the son of Thomas and Harriett Johnson, enslaved persons on a local plantation.
-When freedom came during the course of the U.S. Civil War, the Johnson's migrated to Alexandria, Virginia.
-At one time part of the District of Columbia, Alexandria was an important port in the Potomac River/Chesapeake Bay trade system.
-The city's Black population grew significantly following the war, and established for itself a number of institutions.
-The Alfred Street Baptist Church, one of the more impressive of the Black Alexandrian institutions, attracted his family.
+When freedom came during the American Civil War, the Johnsons migrated to Alexandria, Virginia.
+At one time, part of the District of Columbia, Alexandria was an important port in the Potomac River/Chesapeake Bay trade system.
+The city's Black population grew significantly following the war and established for itself some institutions.
+The Alfred Street Baptist Church, one of the more impressive Black Alexandrian institutions, attracted his family.

 During that same period, Amelia Johnson had a full manuscript published by the American Baptist Publishing Society, one of the largest publishers of the time.
-Clarence and Corinne; or, God's Way, a novel for juveniles, like Amelia Johnson's other works, was well received.
-According her son, Harvey Johnson, Jr., several years after the fact, Amelia was her husband's, "best friend, and his chief comfort, his guide in all his business matters...I still consider [their] union a perfect one."
-Amelia E. Johnson died during spring 1922.
+Clarence and Corinne, or God's Way, a novel for juveniles, was well received, like Amelia Johnson's other works.
+According to her son, Harvey Johnson, Jr., several years later, Amelia was her husband's "best friend, and his chief comfort, his guide in all his business matters...I still consider [their] union a perfect one."
+Amelia E. Johnson died in the spring of 1922.

-Rev. Dr. Harvey Johnson served Union Baptist Church faithfully for more than fifty years, until his death in January 1923.
-As aptly described in an obituary appearing in the Baltimore Afro American, Johnson's death marked the end of an era in leadership.
+Rev. Dr. Harvey Johnson served Union Baptist Church faithfully for over fifty years until his death in January 1923.
+As aptly described in an obituary in the Baltimore Afro American, Johnson's death marked the end of an era in leadership.